Sign up for our newsletter and do not miss discounts and news.

 How long does Rapé remain potent?

-When kept in an airtight container in a dry, dark, and cool environment, Rapé can maintain its quality for several months.
+When kept in a tightly sealed, airtight container and stored in a dry, dark, and cool environment, high-quality Rapé can easily maintain its freshness, aroma, and potency for several months.

 Who produces the finest Rapé?

-The highest-quality Rapé is made by indigenous tribes and their students who follow traditional preparation methods.
-Their careful selection, drying, and processing of plants result in potent and spiritually significant blends.
+The highest-quality Rapé is always crafted by indigenous tribal makers or dedicated apprentices who preserve ancestral preparation methods.
+Their deep relationship with the forest, careful selection of wild barks, and prayerful approach result in the most balanced and spiritually significant blends.

 What does Panema mean, and how is it connected to Rapé?